 Should You Disassemble Your Bow?

 As it is when it comes to all things about archery, every shooter has his or her own unique style.
 And this also includes on how to store a recurve bow.
 Depending on your preference, you may want to simply hang your bow.
 Or, you may want to disassemble it when it is time to store it.
+Note though that some recurve bows must have their strings removed, otherwise the limbs may twist.

 The second reason rings true if you’re the on-the-go type.
 Probably, you may even be an outdoor marksman who would need to securely keep the recurve bow in place during hunts.